On this page

 Direct ingestion from Snowflake

-We also support direct data ingestion from Snowflake, through which Statsig will automatically pull data from Snowflake into your events.
-You will need to do the following steps.
-Please follow the checklist to avoid delays!
+Statsig also supports direct data ingestion from Snowflake.
+After setup, Statsig automatically pulls data from Snowflake into your events.
+Complete the following steps.
+Follow the checklist below to avoid delays.

 1. Set up your Snowflake data warehouse and user for Statsig integration

-Insert USER and PASSWORD values to the below and run it in a Snowflake worksheet on an account which has sysadmin and securityadmin roles.
+Insert USER and PASSWORD values in the SQL below and run it in a Snowflake worksheet on an account with sysadmin and securityadmin roles.

-This will create the table schemas and setup that Statsig's ingestion will use.
-Statsig will use the user you create to access tables in the new Statsig schema.
-Make sure to use a unique and secure username and password and replace the placeholder values in the first 2 statements.
+This creates the table schemas and configuration that Statsig's ingestion uses.
+Statsig uses the user you create to access tables in the new Statsig schema.
+Use a unique and secure username and password, and replace the placeholder values in the first 2 statements.

 BEGIN;